Amr Diab: Musical style

-Music videos

 Diab is one of the first singers to popularize music videos in the whole MENA region and is the first Egyptian singer to appear in music videos.

 Film career

 Diab's fame in the music industry has led him to experiment with other forms of media, such as film.
 Diab played himself in his first film, El Afareet, which was released in 1989.
 It also starred Madiha Kamel.
 His second film was Hussein El-Imam's production Ice Cream in Gleam (Ays Krim fi Glym), in which Diab starred in 1992, was chosen as one of the best five Egyptian musical films by the University of California, Los Angeles (ULCA) School of Theater, Film and Television.
 The film was featured in the UCLA Film and Television Archive's new program "Music on the Nile: Fifty Years of Egyptian Musical Films" at James Bridges Theater at UCLA on 6, 8 and 10 April 1999.
 David Chute of the LA Weekly termed it "observant" and "a big leap".
 His third movie was released in 1993, and was named Deahk We La'ab (Laughter and Fun).
 The film premiered in the Egyptian Film Festival in 1993.
 Diab played alongside international Egyptian movie star Omar Sharif (Lawrence of Arabia, Doctor Zhivago) and Yousra.
 Overall, Diab did not experience the same level of success in film that he had with his music career.
 Since 1993, Diab has focused on his singing career.